This half term our topic is Gallery Rebels.

 It is really important the children get into good habits with homework in Year 6 to help them get ready for secondary school.

-Children should have their homework folders, with Maths Passports in, and reading books in school every day.
+Children should have their homework folders and reading books in school every day.